cesarFuhr/cesarfuhr.dev-app/content/2022_02_07-distributed_rate_limiting_in_go.md

 }
 ```

-To code a <span class="highlight">TokenRequester</span> implementation we can leverage the standard library SQL package to access the database.
+To code a **TokenRequester** implementation we can leverage the standard library SQL package to access the database.
 Since the token buckets are shared by the service replicas, they should be inserted in the tables before running the rate limiting logic.

 ```go
 // SQLTokenRequester implements the TokenRequester interface